 “Indeed, we put bits in horses’ mouths that they may obey us, and we turn their whole body.
 Look also at ships: although they are so large and are driven by fierce winds, they are turned by a very small rudder wherever the pilot desires.
 Even so the tongue is a little member and boasts great things.
 See how great a forest a little fire kindles!
 And the tongue is a fire, a world of iniquity.
 The tongue is so set among our members that it defiles the whole body, and sets on fire the course of nature; and it is set on fire by hell.
 For every kind of beast and bird, of reptile and creature of the sea, is tamed and has been tamed by mankind.
 But no man can tame the tongue.
 It is an unruly evil, full of deadly poison.
 With it we bless our God and Father, and with it we curse men, who have been made in the similitude of God.
 Out of the same mouth proceed blessing and cursing.
 My brethren, these things ought not to be so.”
 James 3:3-10 (NKJV)

-My husband spent time during the early years of our marriage in the U.S. Navy Submarine Service.
-The phrase “rig for silent running” had specific meaning to them.
-Whenever they were in a situation where they needed to remain invisible, they instituted certain procedures so that they would become undetectable.
-His area of service on the submarine was telecommunications and he went through an extensive background check in order to receive the required Top Secret Security Clearance.
+My late husband spent time during the early years of our marriage in the U.S. Navy Submarine Service.
+The phrase “rig for silent running” had specific meaning to him (as did its companion, “Loose lips sink ships”).
+Whenever the boat found itself in a situation where it had to be undetectable, operations were instituted to make it so.
+His area of service on board that submarine was telecommunications.
+He went through extensive background checks in order to receive the required Top Secret Security Clearance.
 He knew how to keep things “secret.”
-Even to this day, he will not talk about most of what he did and experienced aboard that submarine.
+Even to the day he died, he would not talk about most of what he experienced.

-We live in a culture where we are encouraged to “let it all hang out” (to borrow a phrase from my more youthful years).
-Discretion has pretty much gone by the wayside.
-You don’t have to go very far to get all the intimate details of people’s lives you don’t even know.
-The church has its own brand of this.
-We call it “transparency.”
-We are encouraged to ”make our lives an open book” at church, ostensibly as a means of accountability.
+We live in a time when decorum and discretion have generally gone by the wayside.
+You don’t have to go far these days to hear the intimate details of people’s lives you don’t even know.
+The church has its own brand of this practice.
+We call it “transparency” and are encouraged to “make our lives an open book,” ostensibly as a means of accountability.
 Unfortunately, we are not particularly discerning in how, when, or with whom we do this.
-I can’t be the only one who has wanted to say: “Thank you for sharing, but I don’t really want to know you that well.”
+I can’t be the only one who has wanted to say: “Thank you for sharing, but I don’t really want to know you quite that well.”

 Now, I believe in transparency.
-Transparency with God is essential (it’s not like He doesn’t know anyway); transparency with our spouse is imperative; transparency with those to whom we are spiritually accountable is critical; transparency with all others should be discerned.
-It is an unfortunate fact that not everyone can, or should, be trusted with many of the more personal details of our lives.
+Transparency with God is essential; transparency with our spouse is imperative; transparency with those we are spiritually accountable to is critical; transparency with all others should be carefully considered.
+It is an unfortunate fact not everyone can, or should, be trusted with some of the more personal details of our lives.

-Spiritual growth is never linear; there are many “zigs and zags” in our journey.
-We often think we are ready for the next step, while God sees that we are not.
-He waits as we slowly work our way through the growth process into greater maturity.
-Each part of that process provides an opportunity for obedience to His Word, as we prove ourselves fit for His service.
-Just as we would not hand a set of car keys to our five-year-old son or daughter, God will not move us into the place of His purpose until we can handle the requirements; He makes certain that strength of character will support us when we get there.
-Otherwise, what He means as a blessing could easily become a vehicle for disaster.
+Spiritual growth is never linear; there are many “zigs and zags” to this journey.
+We believe we’re ready for the next step–God sees we’re not.
+This growth process provides many opportunities to prove ourselves.
+Just as we would not hand a set of car keys to a five-year-old child, God will not trust us with His plans until we can handle the requirements; He makes certain our character will support us when we get there.
+Otherwise, what He intends as a blessing becomes a death trap.

 All rights reserved